 One of the most iconic and recognized places in Tokyo due to the famous Shibuya crossing which wins the mention of being the busiest street crossing on the planet.

-For shopping lovers, it is the ideal place to go shopping at the different department stores, shopping centers or boutiques.
+For shopping lovers, it is the ideal place to go shopping.
+There are several options such as different department stores, shopping centers or boutiques.

-At night everything is flooded with colorful lights that converge with the television screens that show all kinds of ads as hundreds of people walk rapidly from all directions.
+At night everything is flooded with colored lights.
+These lights converge with the television screens that present all kinds of ads while hundreds of people walk at a thousand per hour.
 Tokyo in all its splendor.

 You can walk through their alleys and visit some cozy cafes while you enjoy observing the sea of people walking incessantly.